sequenceiq/slider/src/site/markdown/rolehistory.md

     onContainerStarted(ContainerId containerId)

-Currently the AM uses this as a signal to remove the container from the list of starting containers, moving it into the map of live nodes; the counters in the associated `RoleInstance` are updated accordingly
+The AM uses this as a signal to remove the container from the list of starting containers, moving it into the map of live nodes; the counters in the associated `RoleInstance` are updated accordingly

+### Flex: Releasing a  role instance from the cluster

+Simple strategy: find a node with at least one active container

+    select a node N in nodemap where for NodeEntry[roleId]: active > releasing; nodeentry = node.get(roleId)
+    nodeentry.active--;

+Advanced Strategy:

+    Scan through the map looking for a node where active >1 && active > releasing.
+    If none are found, fall back to the previous strategy

+This is guaranteed to release a container on any node with >1 container in use, if such a node exists.
+If not, the scan time has increased to #(nodes).

+Once a node has been identified

+1. a container on it is located (via the existing container map)
+1. A release operation is queued trigger a request for the RM.
+1. The (existing) `containersBeingReleased` Map has the container inserted into it

+After the AM processes the request, it triggers a callback

 ### AM callback onContainersCompleted: